washingtonsteven/react-vn/README.md

 This is a Visual Novel / Text Adventure Player and Editor for use on the web.
 It is React based (hence the name), and the project is scaffolded with [Create React App](https://github.com/facebook/create-react-app).
 As such, edits to the codebase can use a lot of the tools that the CRA team has made available.

+### Demo

+A demo of the editor version of this (with the ability to modify/add nodes) is available at https://react-vn.netlify.com/.

 ### Getting started

 This application is split up into two parts, the Editor and the Player.
 You use the Editor to edit/write your story, and export a .json containing all your story's data.
 You can then host the .json along with the Player Bundle to share your story.